TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/Index.rst

        }
    }

+When you make changes to the files of an extension it is usually nessesary to flush all caches by hitting the button.

+.. todo: screenshot of flushing all caches

-After clearing the all caches the new backend layout is available in the page properties at :guilabel:` Appearance >  Page Layout > Backend Layout`.
+After flushing the all caches the new backend layout is available in the page properties at :guilabel:` Appearance >  Page Layout > Backend Layout`.

 .. todo: screenshot of backend layout in page properties